mab253/software-interventions-spring22/README.md

 *Automated Communications, Political Implications*

 - Asynchronous Lecture Video (will be posted; watch any day this week)
+- video will include instructions on API experiment assignment

 **Readings for the week:**
 - ["The app that broke the Iowa Caucuses was sent out through beta testing platforms"](https://www.theverge.com/2020/2/4/21122737/iowa-democractic-caucus-voting-app-android-testfairy-screenshots-app-store), N. Statt, _The Verge_